-I’ve spent most of my professional life working in Sub-Saharan Africa and as a result, really come to appreciate the vast flavor palette of the continent (which can, sometimes, be an acquired taste).
-This Ethiopian cabbage recipe is seasonal, super easy to make, and tastes absolutely delicious and hearty.
+I’ve spent a huge part of my life working in Sub-Saharan Africa and have come to really appreciate the vast flavor palette of the continent.
+This Ethiopian cabbage recipe is from my time in Addis – it is easy to make, and tastes absolutely delicious and hearty.

-Best part?
-You don’t need any special spices (it’s all about infusing the oil you cook the dish with, and ideally, using a cast iron pan to make sure the heat and spices are spread evenly through the dish – so read on to find out)
+- No special spices – the key is all about infusing the oil with basic spices, and using a cast iron pan to spread the heat and spices through the dish

-Vegetarian “combos” at Ethiopian restaurants refer to yetsom beyanetu, i.e. “a fasting of every kind”.
+You might have seen vegetarian “combos” at Ethiopian restaurants referring to yetsom beyanetu, i.e. “a fasting of every kind”.
 There is a high prevalence of Orthodox Christians in Ethiopia (and Eritrea).
 Therefore, a vast majority of the country fasts (without meat and animal products) for a good chunk of the year.
 Result?
 Delicious vegetarian dishes, rich in protein and legumes!

 The traditional recipe uses something called Nit’ir Qibe (pronounced Nitter Kibbeh) – which is essentially spiced, clarified butter.
 However, this takes quite some time to make (similar to my confit garlic).
 So, in the interest of making this a quick recipe, I’ve used a shortcut instead by infusing olive oil.
 You can also use a fattier vegan oil like avocado oil!
 Bonus: taking this shortcut makes this Ethiopian cabbage recipe vegan!

-If you’ll only believe me, it’s even simpler to make this in an Instant Pot.
-Infuse the oil first using the saute function of the Instant Pot, then add the vegetables and saute, then add the broth and pressure cook for 2 minutes.
+You could.
+But the recipe as written only takes 30 minutes, so in some ways, it’s simpler to make this on stovetop than in an Instant Pot.
+But if you want to use an Instant Pot, infuse the oil first using the sauté function, then add the root vegetables followed by the broth and pressure cook for 2 minutes.
+Release the pressure, add cabbage and sauté for another minute.
 You’re all set.
 Serve and enjoy deliciousness.

-Traditionally, Atakilt Wat is eaten with injera – which is a sour crepe made of a grain called teff.
+Traditionally, Atakilt Wat is eaten with injera (a sour crepe made of a grain called teff).
 Working on a recipe for that – coming soon!
-However, in the meantime, you can eat this Ethiopian cabbage recipe with any flat bread or even rice (I know, I’m Indian, can you tell?)
+However, in the meantime, you can eat this Ethiopian cabbage recipe with any flat bread (like a solid homemade naan) or even a nice cumin-infused rice (I know, I’m Indian, can you tell?)
 But my favorite way of eating it?
 Just ladle it in a bowl and dig in.
 No carbs needed!

 For Infused Oil